Looking for a DNA test to discover your family roots and expand your family tree?

 DNA testing is a great way to help move forward with your family tree research.
 It can give you vital clues about where your ancestors came from, how they migrated through time, and even connect you with distant family members who are alive today.

-DNA Testing Offered by Living DNA
+DNA testing by Living DNA

 There are three different types of DNA testing that can be used for genealogy, and Living DNA offers all three bundled into one single test.

 Autosomal DNA makes up most of the DNA in every cell of your body.

 Half of your autosomal DNA comes from each of your parents.
 They each got half of their DNA from their parents, and so on back through time.